sporkd/mongoid-metastamp/README.md

 Data Stored
 =========================

-When you define a `Mongoid::Metastamp::Time` field, the following meta fields get stored inside its hash:
+However, behind the scenes the following meta fields will transparently be stored inside your Mongoid::Metastamp::Time field:

 * `time` (Date)
 * `normalized` (Date)